Sales tax laws are changing quickly – and as a handmade business owner you need to know the rules about economic nexus and be prepared!

 There was no formal provision or exemption for small or micro-businesses such as our handmade businesses included in the law the Supreme Court passed – it is being left up to each state and/or sales tax jurisdiction to make their own state specific laws.

 Which means that as business owners we need to know the rules for each state/tax jurisdiction that we sell or ship our finished items to-in order to KNOW what triggers our responsibility and keep track of our sales to each state.

 The Supreme Court also sort of threw this whole mess back at the Federal Government – basically saying that Congress needed to do something about it.

-Since the end of June I’ve been doing a lot of reading and research on this whole mess (mainly for the software business that my husband & I own) and I thought I’d share that information with all of you in a Free 12 page eBook – Sales Tax & Your Handmade Business – A State-by-State Guide for your responsibility of collecting and remitting Sales Tax when you sell finished handmade items to customers in other states.
+UPDATE 8/26/21 Since the end of June I’ve been doing a lot of reading and research on this whole mess (mainly for the software business that my husband & I own) and I thought I’d share that information with all of you in what ended up being a 28-page eBook specifically for crafters.
+It will outline your responsibility of collecting and remitting Sales Tax when you sell finished handmade items and digital goods to customers in other states.
 Because we all need to know the rules.

 All of the state governments have been busy little beavers enacting Sales Tax Nexus Laws that go into effect anywhere from July 1, 2018 straight through into April, 2019.
 Each state has its own exemption or trigger for when a businesses annual sales and/or annual transactions will require them to start collecting and remitting sales tax.
 And yes, it’s all quite confusing!

 So here we are into the later half of September — and I’m FINALLY starting to feel like I have some sort of handle on this whole mess — and BAM!!!!!